LaurieLBaker/Community-Engaged-Data-Science-Website/content/authors/laurie/_index.md

 ---

-My name is Laurie Baker and my pronouns are she/her.
-I am a Visiting Assistant Professor in Digital and Computation Studies at Bates College.
-My research focuses on spatial and temporal patterns in human and biological systems, including disease spread, animal movement, and economic activities such as fishing and shipping.
-I use spatiotemporal modelling and other data science techniques to understand these patterns and to evaluate the impact of interventions and policy decisions.
+Laurie Baker (she/her) is a Visiting Assistant Professor in Digital and Computational Studies at Bates College.
+Her research focuses on spatial and temporal patterns in human and biological systems, including disease spread, animal movement, and economic activities such as fishing and shipping.
+She uses spatiotemporal modelling and other data science techniques to understand these patterns and to evaluate the impact of interventions and policy decisions.

-My work also focuses on the development of open-source materials that lower barriers to data science education and equip communities with the tools to engage in data science work so that they can address issues of local importance.
+She is also passionate about designing open-source education materials to equip communities with the tools to engage in data science work so that they can address issues of local importance.